 - Considering general matters relating to the work of select committees – agreeing guidelines and core tasks for committees and promoting effective scrutiny

-- Giving advice to the House of Commons Commission on select committee matters, as required, with delegated responsibility for allocating funding for select committee travel
+- Giving advice to the House of Commons Commission on select committee matters, as required, with responsibility for allocating funding for select committee travel

 - Deciding which committee is appropriate to scrutinise each proposal for a National Policy Statement under the Planning Act 2008 (for which purpose the Committee has a National Policy Statements Sub-Committee)